MicrosoftDocs/VBA-Docs/api/Excel.AutoCorrect.DeleteReplacement.md

 ## Example

-This example removes the word "Temperature" from the array of AutoCorrect replacements.
+This example removes the word Temperature from the array of AutoCorrect replacements.

 ```vb
 With Application.AutoCorrect